inspektor-gadget/inspektor-gadget/docs/guides/top/file.md

 $ kubectl delete pod mypod
 ```

-By default filetop prints a summary each second.
+By default the top file gadget prints a summary each second.
 It accepts a numeric argument to indicate the interval to use:

 ```bash
 $ kubectl gadget top file 5 # will print a summary each 5 seconds
 ```

-filetop supports the following flags to customize the output:
+This gadget also supports the following flags to customize the output:

 ```bash
 $ kubectl gadget top file --help